 Models 2 and 5 include the focal predictor variables, promotion focus and prevention focus.
-Hypothesis 1a predicts that CEO promotion focus will be positively associated with the number of acquisitions undertaken by the firm, while Hypothesis 1b predicts a positive effect for promotion on the value of acquisitions.
-Hypotheses 2a and 2b, meanwhile, predict that CEO prevention focus will be negatively associated with the number of acquisitions and value of acquisitions, respectively.
-In support of these hypotheses, the coefficients for CEO promotion focus were both positive and significant (p < .05; p < .01),
+Hypothesis 1a predicts that CEO promotion focus will be positively associated with the firm's the number of acquisitions undertaken by the firm while Hypothesis 1b predicts a positive effect for promotion on the value of acquisitions.
+Hypothesis 2a and 2b, meanwhile, predicts that CEO prevention focus will be negatively associated with the number of acquisitions and value of acquisitions, respectively.
+In support of these hypotheses, the coefficients for CEO promotion focus were both positive and significant (p < .05; p < .01) and the coefficients for CEO prevention focus were both negative and significant (p < .05).
+Firms that have a CEO with a strong promotion focus tend to engage in more and a higher total value of acquisitions while firms with a CEO with a strong prevention focus tend to engage in fewer acquisitions and a smaller value of acquisitions.